 Discovery history

 It sounds short, but it may not be clear to everyone.
-In simple words: The more charge bodies have and the closer they are to each other, the greater the force.
+In simple words: The more charge the bodies have and the closer they are to each other, the greater the force.

-And vice versa: If you increase the distance between the charges, the force will become less.
+And vice versa: If you increase the distance between the charges - the force will become less.

-1 Cl = 1 A * 1 s
+1 C = 1 A * 1 s

 It should be noted that the dimension of 1 C is redundant.
-Due to the fact that the carriers repel each other, it is difficult to keep them in a small body, although the current of 1A itself is small if it flows in the conductor.
-For example, in the same 100 W incandescent lamp, a current of 0.5 A flows, and in an electric heater even more than 10 A. Such a force (1 C) is approximately equal to the 1 ton mass acting on a body from the side of the globe.
+Due to the fact that the carriers repel each other, it is difficult to keep them in a small body, although the 1A current itself is small if it flows in a conductor.
+For example, in the same 100 W incandescent lamp, a current of 0.5 A flows, and in an electric heater and more than 10 A. Such a force (1 C) is approximately equal to the force acting on a body with a mass of 1 t from the side of the globe.

 Coulomb's formula for a dielectric medium